- Have you tried timers, lists, etc. and found that they don’t help your child?

 - Does homework but forgets to turn it in

-- Shoves papers in his backpack
+- Shoves papers in his/her backpack

-- Cannot do homework without someone sitting with him
+- Cannot do homework without constant supervision

 - Becomes oppositional when asked to do tasks that involve multiple steps

 - Gives too many details or irrelevant details when talking or writing

 Our approach to teaching executive functioning is about getting to the root of executive functioning weaknesses and building skills that have not developed naturally.
 Additionally, we teach parents how to help their child move from being “prompt-dependent” to independent.

 We teach simple skills and strategies which are not taught in schools, traditional therapy/counseling or tutoring.
 Skills we teach include:

 - Improving situational awareness (being on the “timeline” of what’s happening at a particular time & place and understanding next steps)

 - “Feel” the passage of time to estimate how long tasks will take as well as how to change or maintain their pace to finish tasks within an allotted amount of time.